Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Conclusion

+Our work supports two principles.
+First, the spectral basis matters at matched parameter count: replacing Fourier with Walsh-Hadamard reduces MAE and $H^1$ on the two baseline problems, at the same per-pass cost.
+Second, and we view this as the most useful practical message of the paper: combining the two bases through a single cross-validated scalar weight gives strictly lower test MSE and strictly lower $H^1$ than \emph{both} WHNO alone and FNO alone on every one of the seven (problem, geometry/IC) configurations we evaluated, including the configurations where WHNO alone does not unambiguously beat FNO.
+The cross-validated weight tracks the relative single-model performance of the two bases on a given configuration, and the ensemble improvement is consistent across all seven cases.
+A practitioner who already has a Fourier-only baseline therefore has, in WHNO\,+\,FNO ensembling, a low-risk method to obtain a measurable accuracy improvement on PDE problems with discontinuous structure.

+Practitioners should use WHNO alone when computational budget is tight and strong discontinuities are present.
+The WHNO+FNO ensemble is appropriate when the application can afford a doubled inference cost and a held-out validation set is available for fitting $w^*$.

-Future work could explore several promising avenues.
-One direction is extending the model to three-dimensional geometries and realistic microstructures.
-Other areas for investigation include adaptive ensemble weighting (learning $w(\mathbf{x})$ spatially) and a deeper theoretical analysis of approximation rates for Walsh-based operators and ensemble generalisation bounds.
-Finally, we could investigate how to reduce the inference time, perhaps through better coupling of the models or a common training strategy.
+Future work could explore several directions: extension to three-dimensional geometries and realistic microstructures; adaptive ensemble weighting (learning $w(\mathbf{x})$ spatially rather than as a scalar); a theoretical analysis of approximation rates for Walsh-based operators and of ensemble generalisation bounds; and ways to reduce inference time, for example by sharing intermediate features between the two models.

-In conclusion, the Walsh-Hadamard Neural Operator and its ensemble with FNO demonstrate that thoughtful spectral basis design—which involves matching representations to problem structure and combining complementary bases—yields accuracy improvements for heterogeneous PDE problems.
-The 35\% error reduction observed consistently across applications suggests ensemble strategies may be broadly valuable for neural operator design.
+In conclusion, the Walsh-Hadamard Neural Operator and its ensemble with FNO demonstrate that the choice of spectral basis is a useful design axis for neural operators on PDEs with discontinuous coefficients or initial conditions, and that cross-validated weighted combinations of complementary bases can further improve accuracy at predictable additional cost.